About me

 Dell McLeod

 home and collapse from the pain.
-Throughout the years I felt like I had tried everything, physios, osteopaths, massage … yet I was still in immense pain.
+Throughout the years, I felt like I had tried everything: physios, osteopaths, and massage … yet I was still in immense pain.

 So I had surgery to remove the two spinal cysts that were squishing the nerves in my spinal column.

-My sister looked at me and said “Dell, you’re still not right, you need to do something, go to Pilates!”
+My sister looked at me and said, “Dell, you’re still not right, you need to do something, go to Pilates!”
+I was like “what even is that?”.

-Feeling like I’d done everything, and it still wasn’t working I reluctantly booked in for a private Pilates session.
+Feeling like I’d done everything, and nothing was working, I reluctantly booked in for a private Pilates session.

 Well, the rest is history.
-I am now pain free, active, strong and for someone who thought I was going to live the rest of my life in pain, I now still feel a sigh of relief when
+I am now pain-free, active, and strong and for someone who thought I was going to live the rest of my life in pain, I now still feel a sigh of relief when

-From living my whole life not really being into sports very much, I’m now realising how good it feels to move.
+Having lived my whole life not really into sports, I’m now realising how good it feels to move.

-In my previous life, I was an actor, enjoyed the community of dance parties in a paddock with fairy lights and worked in and made films and television.
+In my previous life, I was an actor, enjoying the community of dance parties in a paddock with fairy lights, and I worked in and made films and television.

 I rather enjoy a laugh and helping people feel at ease.